andreisid/python/olx/README.md

 Prerequisites: pip install beautifulsoup4</br>
 Usage: ./olx.py</br>
-Note: Modify catURL to the specific search you want to scrape Some modifications are needed in order to bypass webserver restrictions of callnumber/time
+Note: Modify catURL to the specific search you want to scrape.</br>
+Some modifications are needed in order to bypass webserver restrictions of calls/interval